Zillow Group, Inc. research snapshot

 Rating

-Improving platform, high execution and legal risk
+Improving platform, high legal and housing-cycle risk

 Trend status

-Data cutoff (updated weekly)
+Data cutoff (updated monthly)

 Informational use only.
 This page is not investment advice.